Use this WordPress content checklist to help you prepare the initial content you will need to get your new website

 - RSS Feeds – If you would like to add industry or company-related news feeds to your blog.
 (Tip: include RSS feeds from other websites that you own, so visitors will continue clicking through to your own content).
-If you need help with RSS feeds, go here: Understanding The Benefits Of Using WordPress RSS
+If you need help with RSS feeds, go here: A Beginner’s Guide To Using WordPress RSS

 You can download a printable version of the content checklist below:

 As mentioned earlier, getting the above content ready will save you considerable time during the installation and configuration process, so the sooner you get this content ready, the sooner you will be ready to launch your new website.